 At the same time, the sound’s output will be alienated (verfremden) through the sound phenomena in the space, it is up to the space condition.
 We know what virtual sound construction is, it is the same as other virtual constructions that are just calculated models, that is not ‘reality’.

 - To know about ‘listening’: There are two paths of research, one is from the aspect of medical research, such as music therapy.
 The other is from the aspect of epistemology, as well as aesthetics and neuro-aesthetics (musicology, linguistics, phenomenology, and so on).

 I am hugely thankful to Lukas Huisman for his suggestion "Corona"(1962) for pianist(s) by Takemitsu by Lukas Huisman and Patric Housen in this collective artistic research project.
 "Corona“(1962) for pianist(s) by Takemitsu is the most important core theme in my artistic research, together with Cage's Idea.
 I think that "Corona"(1962) for pianist(s) was for Takemitsu himself the most important starting point of his artistic research; at the same time, it was a starting point for the 21st century.
 Today, we have arrived in the 21st century, and we are now standing at the gap to the 22nd century.
-Time does not go backwards.
+Time does not go backward.

 The research method is to work independently (Work in progress).

 Lukas Huisman is a pianist with the degree Ph.D. in performing arts/piano.
 His research field is in piano piece in western classic-modern music.
 Huisman's musical background is from Wiener classic to French contemporary classic new music such as Iannis Xenakis (contemporary classic new music composer).
 Patrick Housen is a Belgian composer, his music compositional approach is contemporary music in the genre of live electronics and performance.
 He studied music composition in classic-modern music.